maximilianovalle/coogcast/README.md

   <h3 align="center">Coogcast</h3>

   <p align="center">
     University of Houston's current temperature and humidity tracked hourly with "<a href="https://github.com/maximilianovalle/little-paw" target="_blank" rel="noopener noreferrer">Little Paw</a>"!
-Check out the data real-time at <a href="https://coogcast.com" target="_blank" rel="noopener noreferrer">Coogcast.com</a>!
+Check out the data real-time at <a href="https://coogcast.com" target="_blank" rel="noopener noreferrer">Coogcast.com</a>! <strong>Note:</strong> sometimes the data may take a few minutes to display properly due to Coogcast being deployed on free services!
+If you see "--" instead of true temperature or humidity values, please allow some time for the site to fully render!
     <br /><br />
     <a href="https://github.com/maximilianovalle/coogcast/issues/new">Report Bug</a>
     &middot;